 Aggressive Arch Support

 I bought my first pair of Chacos in 2009 after being treated for sciatica by a chiropractor.
-He recommended them as a sports sandal with enough arch support for me.
+He recommended them as a sports sandal because they have enough arch support for me.
 I’ve loved them ever since.

 There’s no other sandal on the market (built for the outdoor lifestyle) that I’ve found with better—or even equal—arch support.